 In addition to having a green and lush lawn, DIY weather monitoring at home is another fun hobby plus it will make you the weather go-to person in your neighborhood or local area.
 Davis Weather Systems and Tempest are big player in weather-related gadgets and monitoring systems.

-The best weather stations bring this same unmatched accuracy and functionality into your home, and some models even provide information on nearby areas.
-Buying the best home weather station however can be a daunting task, given the myriad options available.
+These best weather stations bring this same unmatched accuracy and functionality into your home, and some models even provide information on nearby areas.
+Choosing a home weather station however can be a daunting task, given the myriad options available.
 But after checking out and comparing several models in this segment, we’ve narrowed down on 5 great options that you can count on to render accurate weather data.